Programs & Degrees

 - Transfer students will need to consult with the psychology faculty concerning whether classes from other institutions fulfill the psychology requirements.
 Normally the faculty member who teaches the SUU course which most resembles the transfer course will make the judgment regarding the course’s transferability.
 In general, classes without a "PSY" prefix are not accepted for psychology credit.

-- Course instructors have the sole authority to sign students into courses which are filled or when students lack needed prerequisites.
+- Course instructors have the sole authority to sign students into courses which are filled.
+Both the course instructor and the department chair must authorize students to take classes for which they lack the needed prerequisites.